mpat8121/portfolio/content/blog/how-to-setup-scheduled-functions-with-nodejs-express-and-node-cron.md

 });
 ```

-3. Add node-cron npm package to the application
+Step 3: Add the [node-cron](https://www.npmjs.com/package/node-cron) npm package to the application

    \- npm i node-cron

-4. Set up a scheduled jobs folder & files
+Step 4: Set up a folder for your scheduled jobs

-   \- Create a folder called "scheduled jobs"
+   \- Create a folder called "scheduledFunctions" or similar

-5. Create the logic of the scheduled jobs
+Step 5: Define the logic to run your scheduled jobs

-   \- In the above folder, either create a single file to hold all your scheduled function logic or if preferred, a file per scheduled logic
+   \- In the folder you just set up, create a file to hold your scheduled function logic.
+You can also use different files for each task if you prefer.

-   \- The scheduled logic needs to be configured as so:
+   \- Configure scheduled logic

    ```javascript
    const CronJob = require("node-cron");